isaacvr/cubicdb/README.md

 ¿Are you looking for a speedcubing application?

 You're in the right place.
 This is a complete speedcubing application that gathers all kind of resources for you.
 More than a speedcubing app, this is a cubing guide.
+In the [releases](https://github.com/isaacvr/cubicdb/releases) you can download the desktop version, but also you can try from the web [here](https://cubicdb.netlify.app/);

 ## Inspirations